Ecotrust/growth-yield-batch/README.md

 ## Outputs
 All working data is written to `work`.
 The FVS .out files are parsed and written to csvs in the `final` directory.
 There should be as many .csvs in `final` as there are directories in `plots`.
-So to check the status of a long running batch
+To check the status of a long running batch

 ```
-$ ls -1 project_directory/final/var*csv | wc -l
+$ cd project_directory
+$ status_fvs
+12 out of 160 done (including 2 failures)
 ```

 ## Combining csvs